vnykmshr/lobster/README.md

-# WebStress
+# Lobster

 > The stress tester that thinks like a user

-**WebStress** is an intelligent web application stress testing tool that automatically discovers your application's URLs through crawling and validates performance under concurrent load.
-Unlike traditional stress testing tools that require manual URL configuration, WebStress explores your application like a real user would, providing comprehensive performance validation with zero configuration.
+**Lobster** is an intelligent web application stress testing tool that automatically discovers your application's URLs through crawling and validates performance under concurrent load.
+Unlike traditional stress testing tools that require manual URL configuration, Lobster explores your application like a real user would, providing comprehensive performance validation with zero configuration.

-## Why WebStress?
+## Why Lobster?

 Traditional stress testing tools are either too simple (just hammer a single endpoint) or too complex (requiring extensive scripting and setup).
-WebStress fills the gap:
+Lobster fills the gap:

 - **Zero Configuration**: Point it at your app and go
 - **Intelligent Discovery**: Automatically crawls and discovers all URLs